|Telephone:||(+44) (0)1224 262856|

 - Lecturer in Nutrition

-- Course tutor for the BSc (Hons) Nutrition
+- Course Leader for BSc (Hons) Nutrition

 - Course Leader for BSc (Hons) Food, Nutrition and Human Health